 How much of my personal time am I expected to invest?

-There are 2 full governing body meetings per term which usually last around an hour and a half.
-There are 3 subcommittees that also meet once or twice termly- these too last about an hour and a half, governors normally sit on 2 committees.
-So a governor can expect to spend around 6 hours a term in meetings.
-In addition there is a free training package that can be done in one day or split into more convenient evening sessions.
+There are 10 full governing body meetings per school year which usually last around 2 hours.
+So, a governor can expect to spend around 20 hours a year in meetings.
+In addition, governors are linked to specialist areas and are encouraged to visit the school to monitor progress and to report back to the Governing Body.
+There is a free training package that can be done in one day or split into more convenient evening sessions.
 Other training is provided to assist with developing understanding of the work of the committees.

 Governors are asked to attend school functions such as prospective parents’ evenings, school fairs and school productions.
 This is entirely voluntary.

 Do I have to attend every meeting?